 There are limited Graduate Teaching Assistantships (GTA) in our department.
 A GTA allows student employment within the department as a Teaching Assistant in exchange for tuition remission and a stipend (about $20,000/year, divided into the semesters that you work).
 These assistantships are extremely competitive, therefore it is strongly recommended to also seek assistantship opportunities in other departments around campus.
 You can do this through the University of Arizona's student job/internship posting page, entitled Handshake.
 You may also contact other departments directly to inquire if they will hire students from outside of their department for graduate assistantships- some departments do, and some do not.

-The department also offers graduate tuition scholarships or RC Waivers.
-These partial tuition scholarships are applied toward tuition only, and are evaluated on a semester by semester basis.
-RC Waivers are not guaranteed to students every semester as these awards are limited and based on academic funding.
+The department also offers partial tuition waivers that are applied toward tuition only, and are evaluated on a semester by semester basis.
+Please note that tuition waivers are not guaranteed to students every semester as these awards are limited and based on academic funding.

 Finally, students interested in local government may apply for the Keane Fellowship (even years only), the Valdez Fellowship (odd years only), or the Tucson Fellowship (every fall).
 All Fellowships are designed to identify the country's most talented students aspiring to executive levels in local government.
 Please see the links for more information about what is required, and to view the separate application.
 Please note the Keane and Valdez Fellowships are exclusive to MPA students.